nasa/fmdtools/docs/Development Guide.rst

 **Small Models**

 Small models have a few functions with simple behaviors that are being loaded in simple ways.
 A good example of this is the `Pump Example <../examples/pump/Pump_Example_Notebook.ipynb>`_ and `EPS Example <../examples/eps/EPS_Example_Notebook.ipynb>`_ , where the model is a simple translation of inputs (defined in input functions) to outputs (defined in output functions).
-These models have the most ability to follow the Functional Basis modeling ontology (with `import_x` loadings and `output_x` outputs), as well as use static_behavior methods.
+These models have the most ability to follow the `Functional Basis modeling ontology <https://link.springer.com/article/10.1007/s00163-001-0008-3>_` (with `import_x` being inputs and `output_x` being outputs of the system), as well as use static_behavior methods.
 It is also possible to model many different modes with full behavioral detail, since the system itself is not too complicated.
 Technical debt and development process is less of a consideration in these models, but should still not be ignored.
 A typical structure for a model would be:

 * Architecture
 	* flows